Kharonkrayford/mattouille.github.io/_posts/2017-10-21-a-big-thank-you.md

 layout: post
 category: [Blog]
 comments: false
+modified: 2017-10-21 13:09
 ---

 I owe everyone a tremendous debt of gratitude.
 I've been posting on this blog for quite some time.
 I've made some transitions from [Ghost](https://ghost.org/), to [Wordpress](https://wordpress.org/), and now to [Jekyll](https://jekyllrb.com/).
-In that time I also tried out some SaaS platforms like [Medium](https://medium.com/) and [Blogger](https://blogger.com) but I'd rather not remember those time.
+In that time I also tried out some SaaS platforms like [Medium](https://medium.com/) and [Blogger](https://blogger.com) but I'd rather not remember those times.
 Thus, you see the articles that are on my current blog - I've lost a lot but I've gained a lot.
-Just like myself my blog had to evolve for how I was writing.
-One thing has remained fairly consistent though: why I write.
+Just like myself my blog had to evolve over time.
+One thing has remained fairly consistent though: _why I write_.

 <!--more-->